 Colors will vary

 We got ready for the arrival of the J.K.
-Adams Maple Carving Board by purchasing a few roasts and finding vegetables that wanted to be sliced, diced, and chopped.
-We sharpened knives and got to work, but not before giving the board some extra care with cutting board oil to make sure it was pretty and that it was ready for tough use.
+Adams Maple Reversible Carving Board by purchasing a few roasts and finding vegetables that wanted to be sliced, diced, and chopped.
+We sharpened knives and got to work, but not before giving the board some extra care with cutting board oil to make sure it was pretty and ready for tough use.
 We spent quality time with the board, washing it between uses, and eating our fair share of fancy dinners and snacks.